-As I find myself looking forward to the ripening of the sea grapes while scanning the nearby trees for signs of the fruits transforming from lime green to deep red, I remember the anticipation and excitement of mango season that’s now making way for the same sea grapes and right after, breadfruits.
+As I find myself looking forward to the ripening of the sea grapes while scanning nearby trees for signs of fruits transforming from lime green to deep red, I remember the anticipation and excitement of mango season that then makes way for the same sea grapes and right after (though sometimes before), breadfruits.

-This causes me to pause…and be grateful.
-To be present…and joyful.
-To not compare, but to accept and appreciate what is given.
+This causes me to be patient…and grateful.
+To be present…while still looking forward.
+To not compare but to accept and give thanks for what is given in good time.
 The concept of seasonal fruits is a reminder to:

 a) live in joyful expectation

-b) give thanks for the fruits we have and those in store
+b) give thanks for the fruits we have freely been given and for those to come

 c) savour the flavours and nutrients of the gifts we receive

 In Barbados, imported fruits like apples, strawberries, oranges, blueberries and peaches are often in abundance in the supermarket, but seasonal fruits are a favourite among the people of the land.
 We wait both patiently and excitedly for them.
 Sea grapes, known by many names – from ‘uva de playa’ and ‘raisin bord’ to mangrove grape and Jamaican kino are a watery seaside fruit grown on a stout well-spread shrub with coarse, almost-rounded leaves.
 Each grape is smaller than the smallest marble you can picture so eating them by the handful (minus the seed inside) is standard.